Developing APIs

 The interactive wizard will ask for:

-- Service β the service in which the API will be created.
+- Service β the service where the API will be created.

-- Module β the module of the service (if applicable).
+- Module β the service module (when applicable).

 - Entity β the entity associated with the endpoint.

-- API Name β usually aligned with the verb of the operation (e.g., CreatePerson).
+- API Name β usually aligned with the operation verb (e.g., CreatePerson).

 - Operation Type β POST, PUT, PATCH, DELETE, or GET.